Processed with VSCO with a6 preset

 How do you enjoy it as a drink?

-While mostly found on our plates, buckwheat can also be enjoyed as a hot or cold beverage.
+Although it is mainly found on our plates, buckwheat can also be enjoyed in the form of hot or cold drinks.

 Where can I learn to make galettes?